phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/index.md

  # Read API V1

-This document is part of the Adobe® PhoneGap™ Build API V1 documentation; see also:
+This document is part of the Adobe&reg; PhoneGap&trade; Build API V1 documentation; see also:

 * [API Overview](/docs/api)